 - About halfway through at the 2-3 hour mark, skim fat from the top of the stew.

-- Add the all vegetable except the peas.
+- Add all vegetables except the peas.
 Peas should be added at the last 1/2 hour.

-- Simmer until vegetables and meat is tender.
+- Simmer until vegetables and meat are tender.

 - Fresh or frozen peas can be used.
 Add frozen peas about 10 minutes earlier.

 - Choose a cut of meat that has good marbling.
 Chuck or bottom round are both good choices for making stew.

 - You can substitute an extra carrot in place of the turnip if not found locally.